It’s fun, it’s bright and it’s popular. But is Marimekko sustainable? We investigate!

-The Finnish fashion and lifestyle brand has built a bright, graphic image over the last fifty years, demonstrating that rather than slavishly following trends, style can be expressed through timeless design passed down through the generations.
+This iconic Finnish fashion and lifestyle brand has built a reputation for bright, graphic images over the last fifty years, demonstrating that rather than slavishly following trends, style can be expressed through timeless design passed down through the generations.
+But is Marimekko sustainable?

-Founded in 1962 by Armi Ratia, the company’s ethics were solid from the beginning, as Ratia constructed the Marimekko Village in which to house her employees and to function as a communal laboratory for product design.
+Founded in 1962 by Armi Ratia, the company’s ethics have actually solid from its very beginning, long before it was trendy.
+For example?
+Ratia constructed the Marimekko Village in which to house her employees and to function as a communal laboratory for product design.

-They also chose to manufacture their textiles under the Öko-Tex Standard 100 and REACH: the first guarantees that the products have been tested against harmful substances to people or the environment, whereas the latter assures the company only purchases chemicals from European manufacturers and importers who operate under EU regulations.
+They also chose to manufacture their textiles under the Oeko-Tex Standard 100 and REACH guidelines.
+The first guarantees that the products have been tested against harmful substances to people or the environment, whereas the latter assures the company only purchases chemicals from European manufacturers and importers who operate under EU regulations.

-So, when Marimekko celebrated the 50th anniversary of its most iconic pattern, Unikko, last year, they did so knowing the company’s ecological record was just as bright as the flowers on the pattern.
-Designed in 1964 by Maija Isola, brightly beautiful Unikko – also know as Poppy – has been the basis for everything from tableware to umbrellas, bedding to clothing, all of which have felt fresh throughout the passing decades.
+So, when Marimekko celebrated the 50th anniversary of its most iconic pattern, Unikko, they did so knowing the company’s ecological record was just as bright as the flowers on the pattern.
+Designed in 1964 by Maija Isola, the cheerfully beautiful Unikko – also know as Poppy – has been the basis for everything from tableware to umbrellas, bedding to clothing, all of which have felt fresh throughout the passing decades.

 The brand has recently paired up with Spinnova to launch the first products from a collaboration around wood-based textiles.
 This collaboration started back in 2017, but today, innovative garments including a “denim-like” jacket and bag featuring the iconic Unikko poppy print, as well as a striped jersey top in blue and red are now for sale.